Sorry, you need to enable JavaScript to visit this website.

 • Outcomes associated with the following mechanisms to enhance antimicrobial stewardship:

-• Innovative digital tools
+• Innovative digital tools, including applications of artificial intelligence tools

 • Patient engagement